 Mix sweetcorn into their feed once a week as a treat.

-Sunflower seeds are healthy treats for shiny feathers owing to their oil content.
+Sunflower seeds are great treats for shiny and healthy feathers owing to their oil content.
 You can sprinkle sunflower seeds in the chicken coop or on the ground for them to pick at.

 What Can’t Chickens Eat?